Global-Health-Engineering/arduino-opc-portable-and-sationary/docs/portable_assembly.md

 ## Step 4: Putting It All Together

-With the DLS, power cable and OPC cable prepared, take the Arduino UNO and place the DLS on top.
+- With the DLS, power cable and OPC cable prepared, take the Arduino UNO and place the DLS on top.
 Make sure to line up all of the headers correctly and carefully push the DLS down onto the UNO.

-Next, insert a CR1220 button cell battery and the SD card into their slots on the DLS and connect the OPC using the 6 pin connector and OPC cable.
+- Next, insert a CR1220 button cell battery and the SD card into their slots on the DLS and connect the OPC using the 6 pin connector and OPC cable.

 If you printed the housings, it might be easier to screw the UNO onto its mountng spots before putting the DLS on top and to screw in the OPC before connecting its cable to the DLS.

 Congratulations, the core of your portable PM monitor is now fully assembled!
-Next, have a look at --TODO LINK_FIRMWARE_UPLOAD to finish the monitor by uploading the firmware.
+Next, keep following the steps below to get them ready for using.

+## Step 5: Adjusting the RTC --TODO

+## Step 6: Uploading the Firmware --TODO